 Cinnamon, cloves and ginger spices provide the perfect amount of gingerbread flavor while the molasses (make sure to use regular molasses, not blackstrap) creates a wonderful dark depth you’d expect from a proper gingerbread baked good.

 The oat flour and almond flour make these waffles a bit nutty and hearty in texture.
 These aren’t a fluffy diner Belgian waffle type of recipe.
+If you want that, try these oatmeal waffles.

 Instead, they boast wonderful crispy edges and a soft, doughy middle.